malklera/mutual-funds/README.md

-Both will call upon the following menu, the difference will be that "My Funds" need its own .json file where i have a list of funds, only the name, when i call upon the functions below i can do it with either with the slice of funds or an empty slice if the slice is empty the options below act upon the whole funds.json, if the slice is non empty show and export will go through funds.json and only grab the ones in the slice, on modify instead it will modify my-funds.json instead
+Both will call upon the following menu, the difference will be that "My Funds" need its own .json file where i have a list of funds, only the name, when i call upon the functions below i can do it with either with the slice of funds or an empty slice.

+If the slice is empty the options below act upon the whole funds.json, if the slice is non empty show and export will go through funds.json and only grab the ones in the slice, on modify instead it will modify my-funds.json instead.

 DONE: The same way i create the first .json file, i have to create this myFunds.json file the first time empty